By: Johnny Zapata

 Before long, Louis was “proselyted” in New York by a group soliciting immigrants to come to Galveston, Texas.
 Not only was Galveston the “Pearl of the Gulf Coast” with a bustling economy, it also had a synagogue.
 Thus enthused, Louis boarded yet another ship, this time headed for Texas.
 Robert Sakowitz recalls his grandfather Tobias saying that his father and his brother Samuel came to America first and worked as peddlers, before Louis sent for his wife, Leah, and their other children: Simon, Rebecca, and Tobias.
 Upon landing at the Port of Galveston, the Sakowitz family could not imagine the impact that they and their descendants would have on their new home.

-To read the full article click “Buy Magazines.”
+To read the full article click here, or click on “Buy Magazines” above to purchase a print copy or subscribe.

 This Houston Arts and Media video demonstrates why Sakowitz was the place to shop at in Downtown Houston.